Loose Leaf Tea

 What about herbal teas?

-Now that you know where tea comes from, you might be asking whether herbal tea is, in fact, tea?
+Now that you understand where traditional tea comes from, you might be wondering if herbal tea qualifies as tea.

 flu fighter loose leaf tea